CyVerse-learning-materials/kallisto_tutorial/docs/step3.md

 4. (Optional) In the 'Notebooks' section, under 'Select an RMarkdown notebook to run' select a notebook.

 !!!
-Warning: Sample data
+Note "Sample data"
         For the sample data, navigate to and select **/iplant/home/shared/cyverse_training/tutorials/kallisto/04_sleuth_R/sleuth_tutorial.Rmd**

-5. In the 'Datasets' section, under 'Data for analysis (outputs of Kallisto quantification)' choose the folders containing quantification information for all sets of reads.
+5\.
+In the 'Datasets' section, under 'Data for analysis (outputs of
+    Kallisto quantification)' choose the folders containing
+    quantification information for all sets of reads.

 !!!
-Warning: Sample data
+Note "Sample data"
         For the sample data, navigate to and select **/iplant/home/shared/cyverse_training/tutorials/kallisto/03_output_kallisto_results**

-6. In the 'Datasets' section, under 'Study design file' choose a TSV file describing the samples and study design (see [Sleuth manual](https://pachterlab.github.io/sleuth/about)).
+6\.
+In the 'Datasets' section, under 'Study design file' choose a TSV
+    file describing the samples and study design (see [Sleuth manual](https://pachterlab.github.io/sleuth/about)).

 !!!
-Warning: Sample data
+Note "Sample data"
         For the sample data, navigate to and select **/iplant/home/shared/cyverse_training/tutorials/kallisto/04_sleuth_R/kallisto_demo.tsv**

 !!!
 Tip
         See the Example study design ([Kallisto demo tsv](http://datacommons.cyverse.org/browse/iplant/home/shared/cyverse_training/tutorials/kallisto/04_sleuth_R/kallisto_demo.tsv)) TSV file.
 You can create and edit your own in a spreadsheet editing program.
 The [Sleuth manual](https://pachterlab.github.io/sleuth/about)explains this file and more is described in this tutorial's RMarkdown notebook.

-7. If desired adjust the resources required and/or click 'Next.'
+7\.
+If desired adjust the resources required and/or click 'Next.'

 !!!
-Warning: Sample data
+Note "Sample data"
         For the sample data, we will not specify resources.

-8. Click 'Launch Analyses' to start the job.
-Click on the Analyses button to monitor the job and results.
+8\.
+Click 'Launch Analyses' to start the job.
+Click on the Analyses
+    button to monitor the job and results.
 In your Analyses menu, you will find a link to your VICE session ; this may take a few minutes to become active.
-9. In your RStudio session, double click on the **sleuth_tutorial.Rmd** file and follow the tutorial by pressing the green "play" triangles in each section of code.
+9\.
+In your RStudio session, double click on the
+    **sleuth_tutorial.Rmd** file and follow the tutorial by pressing the green "play" triangles in each section of code.
 The code for the notebook is replicated below: